It has surely come to your attention that Seville is a much-loved travel destination in Spain.

 I got to see the cathedral from a behind-the-scenes perspective, while our guide spoke very entertainingly about its history and construction.
 By the end, you no longer see the building as one fully formed design, but as the result of many expansions, aborted plans, and improvisations.
 The views from the roof are also phenomenal.

 The tour takes about an hour, after which you can still visit the inside of the cathedral by yourself.

 4. Each neighborhood has a different feel

-The whole center is beautiful, but each area does have its own character.
+The whole center of Seville is beautiful, but each area does have its own character.
 Let me quickly tell you about my favorite areas to stay, all of which are at most a 20-minute walk apart.

-The center: This area round the Cathedral is where you’ll probably do most of your sightseeing.
+The center: This area around the Cathedral is where you’ll probably do most of your sightseeing.
 Shopping high streets also run through it and you’ll find more chain cafes and tourist shops around here.
 It’s very beautiful but very retail- and tourist-focused.